of Launch Point Press

 a Portland resident, has settled in at a new home on Whidbey

 Island in Washington state.
-She ttravels many roads and writes
+She travels many roads and writes

 in many genres.
 She is an avid soccer fan, and her first novel,

-the world of professional women's soceer and is due out late
+world of professional women's soceer, was published in late

 Sandra, a Portland resident

 for many years, is now in sunny California.
 She is primarily